-The threads of Think Garden began entwining over a decade ago, when founder Patrick Hollingworth left the international consultancy he’d worked with for 10 years and ventured out on his own.
-Seeing an opportunity to tackle the incumbent management consultants who excelled in the corporate space at good and best practice—but regularly failed to successfully deliver emergent practice in complex landscapes—Patrick combined his past consulting experience with his academic background in the natural and social sciences—particularly geography and cultural anthropology—and a lifetime of mountaineering around the globe to understand why so many organisations struggle with complexity and the uncertainty it brings.
+The threads of Think Garden’s lab began entwining over a decade ago, when the first of us (Patrick) left an international consultancy he’d worked with for 10 years and ventured out on his own.
+Seeing an opportunity to tackle the incumbent management consultants who excelled in the corporate space at good and best practice—but often failed to successfully deliver emergent practice in complex landscapes—Patrick combined his past consulting experience with his academic background in the biological and social sciences—particularly geography and cultural anthropology—to understand why so many organisations struggle with complexity and the uncertainty it brings.

 Flying under the radar for an extended period of time—his trojan horse was the guise of conference speaker and leadership author—Patrick was given access to and insight into the senior leadership teams and strategies of major international organisations across five continents in the retail, financial, resources, aeronautical, automotive and infrastructure sectors.
-This insight revealed the blindspot that many organisations were ignoring: that increased connectivity was fundamentally changing the business landscape and—despite all the hype and talk about new ways of working—senior leadership teams and their strategies were situationally unaware and ontologically bereft of these changed landscapes.
+This insight revealed the blindspot that many organisations were ignoring: that increased connectivity was fundamentally changing the business landscape and—despite all the hype and talk about new ways of working—many strategies appeared to be situationally unaware and ontologically bereft of these changed landscapes.

-And so from these origins our new identity began to emerge—slowly.
+And so from these origins our new identity as a lab began to emerge—slowly.

 So we then asked ourselves these four questions:

 After all, our lab works with dynamics and configurations, not things.